JoseCrespo00001/asyncStorageReactNative/README.md

 \`\`\`

-## Contribución
+## Contributing
 --------------------

-Si quieres contribuir a este proyecto, por favor sigue estos pasos:

-1. Crea un fork del repositorio.
+If you want to contribute to this project, please follow these steps:

+1. Fork the repository.
-2. Crea una nueva rama (\`git checkout -b feature/nueva-funcionalidad\`).
+2. Create a new branch (\`git checkout -b feature/new-feature\`).
-3. Realiza tus cambios y haz commits (\`git commit -am 'Añadir nueva funcionalidad'\`).
+3. Make your changes and commit them (\`git commit -am 'Add new feature'\`).
-4. Sube tus cambios a tu fork (\`git push origin feature/nueva-funcionalidad\`).
+4. Push your changes to your fork (\`git push origin feature/new-feature\`).
-5. Crea un nuevo Pull Request.
+5. Create a new Pull Request.

-## Licencia
+## License
 --------------------

-Este proyecto está bajo la Licencia MIT.
-Consulta el archivo [LICENSE](LICENSE) para más detalles.
-`;
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.